5. Managing your releases

 Over time, you might find accumulate hundreds of issues in your plan, and this might affect the performance of your plan.
 If this happens, we recommend you consider removing releases from your plan.
 Choosing which releases to remove will ultimately depend on how you and your teams work.
 But as a start, you can consider removing releases that have already shipped — since these releases have shipped, then you wouldn't need to keep track of the issues in this releases anymore.

-Note the following functionality differences, depending on whether you're manually scheduling issues, or you're auto-scheduling issues:
+Note the following functionality differences, depending on whether you're manually scheduling issues , or you're auto-scheduling (or calculating) issues:

 In live plans: